Businesses rely on customers to pay the bills, pay employee salary, and to make a profit.

-Internal customers have a direct link to the external customers and the quality of the product or service they receive.
+Internal customers directly link to the external customers and the quality of the product or service they receive.

-Whether the internal customer is the receptionist (the supply chain starts with her so it’s best not to overlook her), the warehouse manager, or the call center representative, every person in the supply chain is important to delivering a great product or service.
+Whether the internal customer is the receptionist (the service experience starts with her, so it’s best not to overlook her), the warehouse manager, or the call center representative – every person is important to delivering a great product or service.

 Employees need to feel valued and appreciated for what they bring to the table.
-How other employees meet these needs influences this experience.
+The manner in which other employees meet their needs influences this experience.

-For instance, if the receptionist isn’t given the information needed to answer caller questions, she not only fails at her responsibilities but also feels like an afterthought in the information communication chain.
+For instance, if the receptionist isn’t given the information needed to answer caller questions, she fails at her responsibilities and feels like an afterthought in the information communication chain.

-Bottlenecks occur when employees are waiting for other employees to provide the necessary product, service, or information necessary to perform their job duties.
+Bottlenecks occur when employees wait for other employees to provide the necessary product, service, or information to perform their job duties.

-For instance, if a purchasing agent is waiting for a department order, that delay can affect the ordering process, which can result in the order not arriving in time for a customer.
+For instance, if a purchasing agent is waiting for a department order, that delay can affect the ordering process.
+This delay can result in the order not arriving to the customer on time.

 1. Create Service Standards